top of page

 Key Findings:

-• 82.4% Sensitivity: APSS detected lameness in more than 80% of cases.
+• 82.4% Sensitivity: APSS found lameness in over 80% of cases.

-• 80.4% Accuracy: These results make APSS a reliable tool for screening lameness
+• 80.4% Accuracy: These results make APSS a reliable screening tool for lameness.

 Diagnosing Stifle Disease with Acupuncture